 Camp Reed Release - This is the hold harmless agreement from Camp Reed/YMCA of the Inland Northwest that you sign during the application process.

-Camp STIX HbA1C Policy - This is the policy that you sign as having read during the application process.
-In order to accommodate for this policy, please note that the Volunteer Physician Release is due 4/28/19.
+Camp STIX HbA1C Guideline - This is the set of guidelines that you sign as having read during the application process.
+In order to accommodate for this practice, please note that the Volunteer Physician Release is due 4/28/19.

 Out-of-state RN Notification - This is a letter that out-of-state nurses can use to let the Washington State Board of Health know they will be volunteering in WA.
 A copy of this letter must be sent at least 10 days prior to camp to firstname.lastname@example.org